 But – the key takeaway is to identify your own needs & goals rather than going right for a company’s “WordPress Hosting” plan.

-The next 7 pros & cons of GoDaddy WordPress Hosting will look at the tradeoffs between both GoDaddy’s web hosting plans and direct competitors in the WordPress Hosting space.
+These pros & cons of GoDaddy WordPress Hosting will look at the tradeoffs between both GoDaddy’s web hosting plans and direct competitors in the WordPress Hosting space.

 7 Pros of GoDaddy WordPress Hosting